anderson-aristotle/unix-cli-diagnostic/diagnostic.md

 Carry out all of the following tasks using _only the command line_!
-As is usually the case, you're welcome to use any resource you can find (except another student, of course) to reach your answer.
+As is usually the case, you're welcome to use any resource you can find (except another developer, of course) to reach your answer.

 ## Navigating the Filesystem